The Complete Guide to Hvar Island, Croatia

 Mline- Paklinski Islands

-Facilities: outdoor showers, changing cabins, and sunbed rent
+Facilities: outdoor showers, changing cabins, sunbed rental

 Palmižana- Paklinski Islands